Post-graduate Completion Program Outcomes

-Upon completion of the BSN-DNP Nurse Anesthesia program of study, the student should be able to:
+Graduates of the post-graduate completion program should be able to:

-- Demonstrate mastery of biophysical sciences, anesthetic principles of practice and clinical technical skills that will promote safe, efficient functioning in the nurse anesthetist role.
+- Demonstrate mastery of specialized knowledge and skills that will promote functioning in an advanced nursing role.

 - Integrate nursing science with knowledge from ethics, informatics, and the biophysical, psychosocial, and organizational sciences into advanced nursing practice.

 - Integrate best practices and evidence aimed at positively impacting health care to achieve optimal outcomes.

 - Foster collaborative interprofessional relationships with other health

 - professionals to promote delivery of safe, value-driven, and high-quality health care.